onefangg/tp/docs/UserGuide.md

 Adds a customer to ReadyBakey’s contact list

 Format: `addp n/NAME p/PHONE e/EMAIL a/ADDRESS [r/REMARK] [t/TAG]…`
+* Names must be between 2 to 50 characters long and must only contain alphanumeric characters and spaces.
-* The length of the `PHONE` must be 3 to 15 characters long
+* The length of the `PHONE` must be 3 to 15 numbers
-* The length of the `EMAIL` must be between 6 to 50 characters long
+* The length of the `EMAIL` must be between 6 to 50 characters
+* The length of the `ADDRESS` must be between 6 to 100 characters
+* The length of the `REMARK` must be less than or equal to 70 characters

 Examples:
 * `addp n/John Doe p/98765432 e/johnd@example.com a/311, Clementi Ave 2, #02-25 r/Allergic to Peanuts t/friends t/owesMoney`